When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: Models with Architectural Integration

 \subsection{Federated Quantum Embedding}

 Federated Quantum Embedding (FQE)~\cite{FQE1,FQE2} represents a cutting-edge approach in which classical data are encoded into quantum states, allowing richer and more expressive feature representations across FL systems.
-This method enables quantum devices to extract complex features from classical datasets by leveraging the high-dimensionality of quantum states, which can also be shared and aggregated in an FL framework.
+This method enables quantum devices to extract complex features from classical datasets by leveraging the quantum states, which can also be shared and aggregated in an FL framework.

 The work in~\cite{FQE1} proposed a framework for processing purely quantum data in QFL, demonstrating that quantum embeddings can significantly reduce the communication cost associated with distributed learning.
 The key advantage of FQE lies in its ability to compress high-dimensional classical data into compact quantum states by employing techniques such as {\em quantum tensor train decomposition} \cite{bhatia2025application}, thus optimizing both communication efficiency and learning performance.
 The proposed model implements the \textit{Quantum Convolutional Neural Networks} (QCNN)-QFL framework using the first federated quantum dataset.
 However, the challenge remains to manage the quantum noise introduced during the embedding process, which can degrade the quality of the shared quantum states, thus necessitating robust error mitigation techniques to ensure stable model updates.
-Furthermore, testing the model on larger and more practical datasets is an open challenge.
 Building on this, another study~\cite{FQE2} investigated FQE in classical and quantum networks, emphasizing its potential to boost learning in federated settings with large-scale distributed data.
 It examines efficient quantum embedding aggregation and tackles coherence loss during data transmission.
 Furthermore, novel quantum communication protocols are suggested to maintain data integrity in noisy channels, offering a promising solution to the challenge of noisy quantum channels \cite{chu2023cryptoqfl}.
-By encoding sensitive data into quantum states, FQE is inherently harder for adversaries to reverse-engineer the original information from the embeddings, thus enhancing the privacy guarantees of FL systems.
-However, ongoing work is needed to address decoherence and develop scalable error correction to preserve quantum embedding fidelity over long communication distances.
-Moreover, the lack of empirical results leaves scope for further experimentation.
+By encoding sensitive data into quantum states, FQE is inherently harder for adversaries to reverse-engineer the original information from the embeddings, thus enhancing the privacy guarantees.